Simultaneously search for multi-target Galactic binary gravitational waves: Search results

 \subsection{Discussion}

-The numbers of confirmed sources in different frequency bins are depicted in Fig.~\ref{fig:numberdistribution}.
+The numbers of sources with $R\ge0.8$ in different frequency bins are depicted in Fig.~\ref{fig:numberdistribution}.
 The injection sources refer to signals with 7 $<$ SNR $<$ 15 in the LDC1-4 data.
-With a low correlation coefficient threshold of $R_t$ = 0.5, it becomes feasible to detect a substantial portion or approximately half of the injection sources in medium ($1 \times 10^{-3}$ Hz $ < f < 4 \times 10^{-3}$ Hz) and low ($f < 1 \times 10^{-3}$ Hz) frequency ranges.
+With $R \ge0.5$, it becomes feasible to detect a substantial portion or approximately half of the injection sources in medium ($1 \times 10^{-3}$ Hz $ < f < 4 \times 10^{-3}$ Hz) and low ($f < 1 \times 10^{-3}$ Hz) frequency ranges.
 However, in the frequency bins with the highest signal density ($\sim 2\times 10^{-3}$ Hz), a notable number of sources remain undetected ($> 50\%$).
-This observation might be associated with our established stop search criteria or potential interference among the signals themselves.
+This observation may be related to our predefined stop-search criteria or potential interference between the signals.
+However, a more significant factor is likely the influence of foreground noise, which causes the SNR calculated using instrument noise to be higher than the actual SNR in the search.
 At higher frequencies ($f > 4 \times 10^{-3}$ Hz), our method demonstrates poor performance.
 This is attributed to the widening frequency distribution of degeneracy noise as the signal frequency increases.
 Consequently, it becomes easier to identify the ``secondary peaks" (degeneracy noise) produced by the signal rather than the ``primary peak" (real signal).
 To enhance performance at high frequencies, allocating additional computing resources is advisable, and adjustments to our stop search criteria may be necessary.
 However, by constraining the $\dot{f}$ range and conducting a logarithmic search without altering other settings, we successfully identify the sources at higher frequencies.
 In Fig.~\ref{fig:numberdistribution}, the red line serves as the cutoff at $4\times 10^{-3}$ Hz.
 On the right side of the line, we utilize the outcomes after removing individual degeneracy noise, restricting the Galactic Latitude, and removing overlapping degeneracy noise in the second search (no cross-validation).
-On the left side of the line, we employ the confirmed sources obtained through complete find-real-$\mathcal{F}$-statistic-analysis.
+On the left side of the line, we employ the reported sources with $R\ge0.8$ obtained through complete find-real-$\mathcal{F}$-statistic-analysis.